atomone-hub/genesis/README.md

 through competition of implementations, and at the global level through the diversity of hubs and frameworks.

-We hope that the economic recovery measures between $phATOM and $phATONE will incentivize mutual success and allow Gaia to transition safely into a more experimental hub as compared to the more immutable and conservative AtomOne.
+We hope that the economic recovery measures between $phATOM and $PHOTON will incentivize mutual success and allow Gaia to transition safely into a more experimental hub as compared to the more immutable and conservative AtomOne.